-1 [Department for Education Statistical First Release](#)
+[Department for Education Statistical First Release](#)

-2 [The Education Middle School \(England\) Regulations 2002](#)
+[The Education Middle School \(England\) Regulations 2002](#)

-- ii. after the end of the statutory waiting list period (31 December) to a year group which is a normal year of admission for the schools concerned (such as Year R and Year 7). - b.
-Not applicable means at questions: - i.
-Section 1: B.i. - B.iv. that there were no children falling within the relevant definition. - ii.
-Section 2: Ai - iv that there were no children falling within the relevant definition. - iii.
-Section 2: B.i. that there were no children falling within the relevant definition. - iv.
-Section 2: C.v. that there were no children falling within the relevant definition.

-8. We welcome all comments that local authorities make in the comment boxes and we aim to reflect those comments in the Annual Report, but we ask for the comments to be entered under the right headings.
+8. Guidance on specific questions and/or meaning of specific terms in this report: - a. "in-year admissions": This means admissions (that is children admitted to a school and not applications for places): - i. to a year group which is not a normal point of entry for the school concerned (for example to Year 2 for a five to eleven primary school); and - ii. after the end of the statutory waiting list period (31 December) to a year group which is a normal year of admission for the schools concerned (such as Year R and Year 7). - b.
+Not applicable means that there were no children falling within the relevant definition.
+9. We welcome all comments that local authorities make in the comment boxes and we aim to reflect those comments in the Annual Report, but we ask for the comments to be entered under the right headings.
 Section 3 invites comment on any other matters not specifically addressed in this template if local authorities wish to do so.
 The views expressed in previous years also remain a matter of public record.

-9. We ask that where possible, you return the template in Word instead of PDF formatting.
+10. We ask that where possible, you return the template in Word instead of PDF formatting.
 A number of you have commented on the formatting of the template and we have tried to make it as accessible as possible, but we are aware that some local authorities use different versions of Word.
+11. Where questions request a comparison with the previous year, any new local authorities formed as a result of reorganisation should note this on the form.